 - County Division of Family and Children Services (DFCS) offices

 - Health departments, some hospitals and nursing homes

 - Local Right from the Start Medicaid (RSM) project offices.

-Medicaid supports mothers, children and the elderly living in low-income families.
-Medicare serves people older than 65 and those with disabilities.
+Medicaid supports mothers, children, the elderly and people who are legally blind or disabled living in low-income households.
+Medicare serves people aged 65 and older and those with disabilities.
 Depending on your financial circumstances, you might qualify for both types of aid.

-For both the elderly and those with disabilities, waiver programs provide medical assistance within the comfort of a home or community.
+For both the elderly and those with disabilities, waiver programs provide medical assistance within the comfort of a home- or community-based environment.
 Health professionals come to you to help you through recovery.
 Learn more about these programs.

 Sources: Department of Community Health & Department of Human Services, Division of Family and Children Services.
 This information was prepared as a public service of the State of Georgia to provide general information, not to advise on any specific legal problem.
 It is not, and cannot be construed to be, legal advice.
 If you have questions regarding any matter contained on this page, please speak with the agency that is the source of the information.